 How Does Upneeq Work?

 The active chemical compound in Upneeq was initially prescribed as a nasal decongestant, and its use for treating ptosis is recent.
-Thus researchers aren’t entirely sure of the exact mechanism of action, but there are some suggestions in the medical literature.
+Thus researchers aren’t entirely sure of the exact mechanism of action, but there are some theories in the medical literature.

 Is Upneeq Better Than Surgery?